-a.
-The MHA work force is comprised of noncareer, mail handler bargaining unit employees.

-b.
-MHAs shall be hired for terms of 360 calendar days and will have a break in service of 5 days if reappointed.

-c.
-Leave provisions for MHAs are included in Attachment A to this MOU.

-d.
-For MHA percentage use allowances, see Article 7.1C.

-e.
-The Postal Service will provide a report every four week reporting period with information needed to monitor compliance with the provisions above, i.e., the total number of career bargaining unit employees and MHAs in the mail handler craft by installation.

-f.
-The hourly rates for MHAs on the effective date of this Agreement shall be as follows:
+- a.
+The MHA work force is comprised of noncareer, mail handler bargaining unit employees. - b.
+MHAs shall be hired for terms of 360 calendar days and will have a break in service of 5 days if reappointed. - c.
+Leave provisions for MHAs are included in Attachment A to this MOU. - d.
+For MHA percentage use allowances, see Article 7.1C. - e.
+The Postal Service will provide a report every four week reporting period with information needed to monitor compliance with the provisions above, i.e., the total number of career bargaining unit employees and MHAs in the mail handler craft by installation. - f.
+Effective November 26, 2016, the hourly rates for MHAs shall be as follows:

-Hourly Rate: Level 4 at \$13.75 and Level 5 at \$14.50
+Hourly Rate: Level 4 at \$15.12 and Level 5 at \$15.94.